 Board of Directors -Holders of Series A preferred, Series B preferred, and Series C preferred stock as a separate class elect three directors.
 The lead Series D investor has the right to designate one of the at-large directors.
 Holders of common stock may elect a director.
 Two independent directors may be elected by a majority of the other directors.
 The rights of the holders of preferred stock to elect directors expire under certain circumstances.
-In the case of the rights of the holders of the holders of preferred stock to elect three directors, those rights apply only as long as at least 9,057,950 shares of Series A preferred and Series B preferred remain outstanding.
+In the case of the rights of the holders of the Series A preferred, Series B preferred and Series C preferred stock to elect three directors, those rights apply only as long as at least 9,057,950 shares of Series A preferred and Series B preferred remain outstanding.
 In the case of the lead Series D investor, its ability to designate one of the at-large directors terminates upon either (i) it no longer owning at least 25% of the shares of Series D preferred stock purchased by it under the Series D purchase agreement or (ii) a qualified public offering or deemed liquidation event with respect to the Company.

 Liquidation and Liquidation Preference-In the event of any liquidation of the Company, either voluntary or involuntary, holders of Series Seed preferred, Series B preferred, Series C preferred, Series D preferred, and Series E preferred stock ("Senior Preferred Stock") are entitled to be paid on a pari passu basis out of the assets of the Company available for distribution to its stockholders and before any payment shall be made to the holders of Series Seed 2 preferred and common stock an amount equal to the greater of (i) the applicable original issue price plus any declared but unpaid dividends and (ii) the amount per share as would have been payable had all shares of such series of Senior Preferred Stock been converted into common stock immediately prior to liquidation.
-If the residual assets are insufficient to pay the preferred shareholders the full amount, holders of the Senior Preferred Stock holders, series Seed 2 preferred stock share ratably in proportion to the respective amounts they would otherwise be paid in full ("Primary Liquidation Amount").
-After the Primary Liquidation Amount is paid to Senior Preferred Stock holders, Series Seed 2 preferred stock holders of common stock an amount equal to the greater of (i) the applicable original issue price plus any declared but unpaid dividends assets of the Company available for distribution to its stockholders are entitled to be paid on a pari passu basis out of the assets of the Company available for distribution to its stockholders and before any payment shall be made to the holders of common stock an amount equal to the greater of (i) the applicable original issue price plus any declared but unpaid dividends and (ii) the amount per share as would have been payable had all shares of Series Seed 2 preferred stock holders of common stock and preferred Stock holders of common stock holders of common stock holders of common stock holders of common stock holders of (i) the applicable original issue price plus any declared but unpaid dividends and (ii) the
+If the residual assets are insufficient to pay the preferred shareholders the full amount, holders of the Senior Preferred Stock and preferred stock share ratably in proportion to the respective amounts they would otherwise be paid in full ("Primary Liquidation Amount").
+After the Primary Liquidation Amount is paid to Senior Preferred Stock holders, Series Seed 2 preferred stock holders are entitled to be paid on a pari passu basis out of the assets of the Company available for distribution to its stockholders and before any payment shall be made to the holders of common stock an amount equal to the greater of (i) the applicable original issue price plus any declared but unpaid dividends and (ii) the amount per share as would have been payable had all shares of Series Seed 2 preferred stock holders the full amount, they share ratably in proportion to the respective amounts they would otherwise be paid in full.
+Any residual amount is then paid ratably to holders of common stock.